What's Included

 Every API endpoint MUST use /api/v1/ prefix.
 No exceptions.

-src/core/db/ - ALWAYS use the centralized database wrapper
+- ALWAYS use StrictDB for all database operations

 Testing — Explicit Success Criteria